celjwl/CelineJanssenswillenCV/index.md

 ## Personal note

 Hello!
 I am Céline.
 I am enthusiastic, eager to learn and a good planner.
+I like to have a good team around me.
 I like sports (especially swimming) and cooking for family and friends.
 Personal favorite quote: _Do the best you can until you know better.
 Then when you know better, do better._

-# Work experience
+## Work experience

 ### Legal Watch and Legal Tech Officer Belfius Bank
 **September 2021-Present**